 Below: The pyramidal shaped cypselae, 3.5 ro 5 mm long.

 Notes: Purple Coneflower is not indigenous to the Garden but was introduced by Eloise Butler on April 29, 1915 with 6 plants sourced from Horsford's Nursery in Charlotte VT.
 She got 12 more from them in April 1919.
-Martha Crone planted them in Sept.
-1945 and the plant was also listed on her 1951 inventory of plants in the Garden at that time.
+Martha Crone planted them in 1945, '47, 50, '51, '56 and planted seeds in 1948 & '49.
+The Species was also listed on her 1951 inventory of plants in the Garden at that time.

-While native to many states East and South Purple Coneflower not native to Minnesota but was introduced and has sometimes escaped to the wild.
+While native to many states to the East and South Purple Coneflower is not native to Minnesota but was introduced and has sometimes escaped to the wild.
 It was also introduced into Ontario.
-Miss Butler and Mrs. Crone listed it under the old scientific name "Brauneria purpurea".
+Miss Butler and Mrs. Crone listed it under the old scientific name "Brauneria purpurea", and sometimes she recorded it as Rudbeckia purpurea.
 It is not listed on the 1986 Garden census but returns with the 2009 census.
 Only Echinacea angustifolia DC., the Narrow-leaved purple coneflower (or Blacksamson Echinacea) is native to Minnesota.
 That species is also introduced by Eloise Butler but is no longer extant in the Garden.

 Medicinal uses: The coneflowers of the genus Echinacea have a medicinal history of using the dried root of the plant to make a decoction in boiling water or a tincture in alcohol, both to treat impurities in the blood and a variety of infections.
 Native Americans used it to treat snakebite.
 When effective use of the plant in North America was reported to Europe, a number of remedies were made in Europe from the North American plants.
 Today it is still a big business as Echinacea can be found in herbal supplements, non-patent medicines, herbal teas to treat colds, etc., all marketed has preventatives, not cures.
 While E. angustifolia is the most frequently references species, all of the nine species native to North America are considered.